pivotal-cf/docs-addon-compliance-tools/README.md

 ## Style Guide

+Product name is Pivotal Compliance Scanner in v2.2 and later.
-Product name is Compliance Scanner for PCF .
+Product name is Compliance Scanner for PCF in v2.1 and earlier.